Uploading COVID-19 Results

 - Continue classes remotely.

-- Do not go to work, attend campus activities, walk around campus, enter any JU facilities, or attend in person classes for the 10-day period you are in quarantine.
+- Do not go to work, attend campus activities, walk around campus, enter any JU facilities, or attend in person classes for the period you are in quarantine.
 You must be cleared by a member of the COVID-19 response team to return to campus activities.

 - Do not take public transportation or ride in a car with another individual during the time you are under quarantine.